Skip to Content

 1/20

-McGovern programming is being rescheduled at alternative locations and participants are being kept informed by our partners at Serving Older Adults of Southeast Wisconsin.
+McGovern programming is being rescheduled at 2 new long-term temporary locations with our partners at Serving Older Adults of Southeast Wisconsin.

 The Aging and Disability Resource Center of Milwaukee